 Exception: No contrast material is required for cerebral artery MRI imaging

 - Narrowing and obstruction of arteries

 - Dilatation of arteries (aneurysm)

 - Tumor vessels

 The Abdominal Vessels:

-- Patients lie face-up on the MRI table with their head at the front and arms above their head.
+- Patients lie face-up on the MRT table, with their head at the front and your arms above your head.

-- A coil is placed around the abdomen.
+- A coil is palced around the patient's abdomen.
 Signals from the body are received through this coil.

-- If an intravenous injection of contrast material is required, it is provided through the venous access introduced earlier, which is attached to an injector.
+- If an intravenous injection of contrast material is required, it is provided through the venous access introduced earlier, which has an attached injector.

-- Your head is at the edge of the tunnel.
+- The patient's head is usually outside the tunnel.

-- A coil will be placed around the abdomen.
-Signals from the body are received through this coil.
+- A coil is placed around the patient's legs.
+Signals from your body are received through this coil.

-- If an intravenous injection of contrast material is required, it is provided through the previously inserted venous access, which is attached to an injector.
+- If an intravenous injection of contrast material is required it is provided through the venous access introduced earlier, which has an attached injector.

 The magnetic tunnel is illuminated from within, ventilated, and open at both ends.
 A window allows for visual contact with patients, who can contact the technologist at any time by speaking through an intercom system or pressing a bell.
 The scanner makes loud tapping sounds during the procedure, so patients are given ear plugs or headphones before the procedure.